stevana/armstrong-distributed-systems/docs/practice-in-programming.md

   built." -- [A Plea for Lean Software](https://cr.yp.to/bib/1995/wirth.pdf) by Niklaus Wirth (1995)

+- Joe story about new manager asking for somebody who can explain the whole system to him.
+Reference?

 - Forth, bounded by blocks: "Disk memory is divided into units called “blocks.”
   Each block holds 1,024 characters of source text or binary data, traditionally organized as 16 lines of 64 characters."